 Kevin is admitted to practice in New York.

 Joshua M. Sandler

-Josh Sandler is a partner at Gray Krauss Sandler Des Rochers LLP where he represents writers, directors, actors and producers working in the film, television, publishing and new media industries.
+Josh Sandler, a partner at Gray Krauss Sandler Des Rochers LLP, represents writers, directors, actors and producers working in the film, television, publishing and new media industries.
 He also advises production companies and financiers in the financing, development, production and distribution of motion picture, television and new media content.

 Josh is admitted to practice in New York and California.

-Anita Surendran is a partner at Gray Krauss Sandler Des Rochers LLP with a practice primarily focused on individual and corporate clients in the film, television and digital media industries.
+Anita Surendran is a partner at Gray Krauss Sandler Des Rochers LLP serving individual and corporate clients in the film, television and digital media industries.
 She has served as production counsel on over 100 independent films and has experience with a wide range of entertainment-related transactions, including cast and crew agreements, rights acquisitions agreements, and licensing and distribution agreements.
 She continues to expand her practice with a focus on emerging and established talent.

 Anita also holds considerable experience in the fashion industry, having worked in the legal department of Stuart Weitzman, LLC prior to joining the firm in 2010.
 In addition, Anita worked for the General Counsel at Warner Music Latin America and at White & Case LLP in Singapore, where she actively participated in several multinational corporate transactions.